ITfoxtec/FoxIDs/docs/claim-transform-dk-privilege.md

         "p": [ "urn:dk:kombit:system_xyz:view_case" ]
     }

-## Using JSON privilege claim
+## Using JSON privilege claim in an application
 The [down-party](parties.md#down-party) application receives the privilege claim with the privilege serialized as a JSON string.
-The following example show how to deserialize the JSON claim to an object in ASP.NET Core using `Newtonsoft.Json`.
+The following C# code example show how to deserialize the JSON claim to an object in ASP.NET Core application using `Newtonsoft.Json`.

 Create privilege group class